Do you need to figure out the value of an architecture firm? First, some of the tools professional appraisers use:

 Market players tend to value architecture firms based on EBITDA and net sales

 The coefficient of variation for the net sales-based valuation multiple is just under 0.5 which is 2.5 times less than the equity-based number.
-What this means is that most architecture firm sales are actually priced using the company net sales or EBITDA as the valuation basis.
+In other words, most architecture firm sales are actually priced based on the net sales or EBITDA.

-Setting the right asking price for your business can make a big difference to the successful sale outcome and the time it takes to sell the company.
-While the average days on market is around 470 days, it can take over 2 years to sell an architecture firm.
+You need to invest time setting the right asking price for your firm.
+Why?
+Because it can can make or break a deal and seriously affect the time and effort it takes to sell the company.
+Consider this: the average days on market is around 470 days.
+But it can take over 2 years to sell an architecture firm.

 Example – business valuation of an architecture firm using the multiples

-Let’s consider a typical firm grossing around $600,000 in net sales and generating $200,000 in EBITDA profits in the most recent year.
+Let’s take a look at a typical firm grossing around $600,000 in net sales and generating $200,000 in EBITDA profits in the most recent year.

-Using the typical valuation multiples of 0.5 times the net sales and 2 times the EBITDA, gives us the following estimates of business value for the firm:
+We’ll use the valuation multiples of 0.5 times the net sales and 2 times the EBITDA.
+As a result, we get the following value estimates for the firm:

 - Business value based on net sales: $300,000.

-One way to reconcile the difference is to average the two results above.
-Applying the weights based on the accuracy of each value estimate, we get:
+Now average the results above.
+Let’s apply the weights according to the accuracy of each value estimate, and we get:

 $300,000 x 0.52 + $400,000 x 0.48 = $348,414

 The business value estimate covers the tangible assets, goodwill and other valuable intangibles such as client lists.
-Cash, receivables and company owned real estate are usually not included.
+However, cash, receivables and company owned real estate are usually not included.

 More on valuation multiples for architecture firms

-Recent sales of architecture firms are an excellent source of valuation multiples.
+Look to recent sales of architecture firms as the best source of valuation multiples.
 You can estimate your firm’s fair market value based on its gross revenues, net sales, profits, EBITDA, cash flow and assets.